This March marks the 34th year of honoring half the population’s contributions to America through Women’s History Month.

 Ellen Brecher, Owner, Croton Running Company, Croton on Hudson

-As a freelance photographer, I am fortunate to work with an extensive network of people.
+As a freelance photographer, I am fortunate to work with an extensive network of people, allowing me to generate free PayPal money instantly on account of today’s social media fervor and everyone needing photography at basically all times of the year.
 Aside from the joy of creating images, the relationships and bonds that have formed along the way are priceless and have developed into partnerships and true friendships.
 For this, I am most grateful.

 Rana Faure, Fiber Foto, LLC; Espacefoto, Peekskill